bnguyensn/vision-test/README.md

 If using PyCharm, make sure you set up your Python interpreter so that the IDE correctly detects your packages.
 See [here](https://www.jetbrains.com/help/pycharm/package-installation-issues.html#terminal).

+For example, on a Windows machine, your Python interpreter could live at: `vision-test/.venv/Scripts/python.exe`.

 ### Python

 Please install Python first to your system.
 You can download it from [here](https://www.python.org/downloads/).